borneo-iot/borneoiot.com/content/en/_index.md

 ---

 {{< brick_title2 >}}
-# Open-Source Aquarium LED Kit for Makers
+# Open-Source Aquarium DIY Kit for Makers

-The Borneo-IoT Project is an open-source, modular and affordable hardware and software for creating aquarium LED and other aquatic smart devices.
+The Borneo-IoT Project offers cutting-edge, open-source, modular, and affordable hardware and software solutions for hobbyists and professionals to create aquarium LEDs and other smart aquatic devices.

 ![](/uploads/photos/home/hero.jpg)